JawsCyber/SigmaToARM/README.md

 ## Summary

-This project provides a method for converting the SigmaProject ruleset into Azure Resource Manager (ARM) templates specifically designed for use with Microsoft Sentinel.
+This project provides a method for converting the SigmaProject ruleset into Azure Resource Manager (ARM) templates specifically designed for use with Microsoft Sentinel Repositories.
 By automating this conversion process, the tool facilitates the integration of Sigma rules into Microsoft Sentinel, supporting DevOps and Sentinel-as-Code practices by creating a deployable rulebase.
 The library is easily modifyable to support RootA as well.

 ## Purpose